MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-alerts-close-true-positive.md

 ---
 title: Close true positive - Alerts API
-description: This article describes the bulk close an alert as true positive request in Cloud App Security's Alerts API. ms.date: 10/20/2020 ms.topic: reference
+description: This article describes the bulk close an alert as true positive request in the Defender for Cloud Apps Alerts API. ms.date: 10/20/2020 ms.topic: reference
 ---